 A Cash Mob brings together community members and business owners to support locally owned mom and pop shops with a fun surprise for the owner when a large group of people come all at once to the doors of the business with cash in hand committed to spend $10 – $20.

-The Parker Power Partners (or P3 for short) is a newly formed group of like minded individuals here in Parker who have a heart for helping local business with their marketing, social media and graphic needs both online and in print.
+The Parker Power Partners is a group of like minded individuals here in Parker who have a heart for helping local business with their marketing, social media and graphic needs both online and in print.
 Mike Harrity (RelyLocal Parker) saw the idea in another state and was prompted by a connection at 9News to do an event.
 Chrissy Morin (Your Web Chick) knew of an active community member and locally owned shop owner who has struggled with the economy like many local small businesses have.

 Thursday March 15th at 9:00 a.m.
 Mainstreet merchants including Steven Strain who gave the “mob” it’s gather space at the War Horse Restaurant, Tina Long (Parker Med Spa) Renee Williams (To The Rescue) Kena Peterson (KP Creative Designs) Trish Robataille (Robatille Photography) Steven & Jennifer Prill (Donatelli Catering), Brenda Zdanowicz (Parker Panache) several representatives from the Parker Chamber, Chamber members Darla Gills, Paul Steadman, Doug Root (The Bluzinators), a few friends and just friendly folks who saw the posts on Twitter and Facebook and wanted to join in the fun.